isacvale/Calc/README.md

 This pages allows the user to select what preselected values appear in the scope of the calculator.

-It is a list of item containing:
+It is a list of items containing:
 - a checkbox selector;
 - an input with the original expression, which can be edited to give it a label instead of the expression;
 - the resulting value;